arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 I will rely on C# examples with [FsCheck][fscheck], although my heart is with [Hedgehog][hedgehog].

-**Note**: if you prefer to start directly with code, go straight with the [4th installment on Property-driven Development](property-testing-4): the other 3 posts can be read later.
+**Note**: if you prefer to start directly with code, go straight with the [4th installment](property-testing-4): the other 3 posts can be read later.

 All the code samples are on [GitHub](https://github.com/arialdomartini/property-based-testing-for-the-rest-of-us).